Osman Achmatowicz: Biography

 Returning to Vilno, Achmatowicz rejoined the university's organic chemistry department, both teaching and continuing to research the strychnos alkaloids.
 He devised a new reductive-degradation method for allylic quaternary ammonium salts catalyzed by palladium and charcoal.
 This method became crucial in organic compound analysis and was subsequently modified by other researchers to rupture carbon-oxygen bonds.
 For these contributions, Achmatowicz received the title of docent in 1933.

 The following year (1934), Achmatowicz joined the faculty of pharmacy at the University of Warsaw as professor extraordinaire to the chair of pharmaceutical and toxicological chemistry.
 With the increased funds and better facilities, Achmatowicz accelerated his publications' cadence.
 In four years, he (and coworkers) had achieved all three stages of Hofman degradation with dihydrostrychnidine, dihydrobrucidine, and dihydrovomicidine.
 He, with B. Bochwic, verified that catalytic deamination extended to brucine-type compounds as well, and, with K. Lindenfeld, determined the influence of the ethylenic linkage's position on the reaction's ease.

 Meanwhile, Achmatowicz began phytochemical research on Polish flora, seeking physiologically active compounds from wild plants used in Polish folk-medicine.
 His colleagues recommended examining club mosses (Lycopodium clavatum, selago and annotinum) and water lilies (Nuphar lutea and Nymphaea alba), and these proved fruitful.
 After two years, Achmatowicz, in conjunction with the Polish pharmaceutical industry and Spiess and Son, succeeded in isolating and characterising several novel alkaloids.

-In September 1939, the outbreak of war halted all research.
+In September 1939, the outbreak of World War II halted all research.
 Bombings destroyed Achmatowicz’s laboratory and research files, and then the Germans closed and disbanded all universities within their sphere of control.
 During the war, Achmatowicz's investigations on club-moss alkaloids would be continued by Canadian organic chemists in 1942, and later still in Germany.
 Achmatowicz himself undertook secret underground teaching for student groups in Warsaw and Czestochowa.

 When the war finished, Professor B. Stefanowski offered him a rectorship at the new Technical University of Łódź.
 He would serve in this position until 1952, but needed funds for the chemical faculty's laboratories.
 Through his connection to Robert Robinson, Achmatowicz requested and received a generous grant from the British Royal Society.
 General Stanisław Kopański, chief of staff of the Polish Armed Forces, stationed in Great Britain at that time, rendered additional financial aid.
 By 1948, the faculty had its own premises with relatively modern research facilities.